Activating The Culture: Buttermilk

 Making Regular Batches Of Buttermilk

-Mix 1 tablespoon of your last batch of buttermilk for every one cup of milk.
+Mix 1 tablespoon of your last batch of buttermilk into every one cup of milk.
+Ensure thorough stirring to fully inoculate the milk.

 Don't forget to save a few tablespoons for your next batch!